1 Features, Requirements and Compatibility

 10.2 How do I gather data about a bug seen using the RTI Console?

-and send the file it tells you it creates.
+long time but gets everything.
+Send the file it tells you it creates.

 10.3 How do I gather data about a bug against the Enterprise collectors?